Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 Minerals vs. Organic Materials

 The vast majority of gemstones are minerals.
 A mineral is a naturally occurring, inorganic substance with a specific chemical composition and a characteristic crystal structure.
 These materials are typically formed deep within the Earth's crust under immense heat and pressure.
-The precise arrangement of atoms within the crystal structure determines the gem's unique physical properties, including its hardness, refractive index, and how it interacts with light.
+The precise arrangement of atoms within the crystal structure determines the gem's physical properties, including its hardness, refractive index, and how it interacts with light.

 Notable examples of mineral gemstones include: